Following the success of our global summits in 2019,

 Cloud-native architectures have evolved over the past decade to meet the demands of adaptive digital platforms.
 Deployment automation, frequent rollouts, resiliency, and fault tolerance will play a key role in the success of these digital platforms.
 In this session, Lakmal will discuss the importance of cloud-native architectures and platforms to build effective digital platforms.

-Piyumi Dias, Senior Lead Account Manager and Territory Manager, WSO2
+Piyumi Dias, Senior Lead Account Manager and Territory Manager (USA and Canada), WSO2

 MEET OUR SPEAKERS

 Asanka AbeysingheChief Technology Evangelist, WSO2xAsanka’s goal is to connect humans and technology by helping organizations implement digital transformation programs that result in consumer-driven digital applications.
 In his current role, Asanka drives efforts to create, refine, and enhance WSO2’s corporate reference architecture and is responsible for spearheading a thought leadership outlook that defines WSO2’s corporate reference methodology for development, customer success, and implementation.
 Working closely with customers, partners, and analysts, he evangelizes WSO2’s technology vision.
 Asanka has over 20 years of industry experience, which includes designing and implementing highly scalable distributed systems, SOA, and microservice architectures in the financial domain, mobile platforms, and various business integration solutions.Ginger McClendonVice President - Engineering, SOMOS, Inc.xGinger McClendon is Somos’ Vice President of Engineering, leading the evolution of software platforms and services to position the company for further strategic growth.
 Since joining the company two years ago, she has been a driving force for rapid innovation and technical growth, currently focusing on completing their cloud migration strategy and providing rapid innovation for new products.